Floquet state depletion in ac-driven circuit QED

 In conclusion, we have demonstrated a novel interference pattern in the Floquet spectroscopy of a driven semiconductor DQD probed by a high-impedance resonator.
 Specifically, when the driving microwave tone is at half of the resonator frequency, crescent-shaped holes/depressions appear in the LZSM interference peaks of the cavity reflection.
-The physical origin can be explained by competing resonance conditions for the cavity response and for the Floquet state population.
+The physical origin can be explained by the reduced cavity response due to the population redistribution of Floquet states.
 A systematic investigation revealed that the resonance condition for the population is approximately fulfilled at avoided quasienergy crossings at which the stationary state of the DQD turns from an almost pure state into a mixture.
 Therefore the emergence of the crescents can be considered as an experimental signature of the nature of the stationary state of a strongly driven two-level system.
 The LZSM patterns emerging from double resonance are not particular to semiconductor-resonator hybrid systems, but should be generic for all cQED systems.
-They may be used to gain further insight into dissipative quantum dynamics in the presence of strong driving.
+They may be used to gain further insight into Floquet state dynamics in the presence of strong driving.